dhruvkp090/blinkist-clone/README.md

-# Running the Blinkist Clone
+# Running the Blinkist Clone Web App

 This project is a clone of the [Blinkist Web App](https://www.blinkist.com/) as of June 2021.

 # Demo

 ## Web App Features

 ## Storybook